Sojasmine/swedevco/README.md

    * User:

-     * A big thanks to Anders Jansson as a real user tested the functionality of my website.
+     * A big thanks to Anders Jansson as a real user who tested the functionality of my website.
 ---

 [My Github page](https://github.com/Sojasmine/swedevco)